Turkey’s Lake Tuz dries up due to climate change, farming

 This summer, however, a heart-wrenching scene replaced the usual splendid sunset images of the birds captured by wildlife photographer Fahri Tunc.
 Carcasses of flamingo hatchlings and adults scattered across the cracked, dried-up lake bed.

 The 1,665 square kilometer (643 square mile) lake — Turkey’s second-largest lake and home to several bird species — has entirely receded this year.
-Experts say Lake Tuz (Salt Lake in Turkish) is a victim of climate change-induced drought, which has hit the region hard, and decades of harmful agricultural policies that have exhausted underground water supply.
+Experts say Lake Tuz (Salt Lake in Turkish) is a victim of climate change-induced drought, which has hit the region hard, and decades of harmful agricultural policies that exhausted the underground water supply.

 “There were about 5,0000 young flamingos.
 They all perished because there was no water,” said Tunc, who also heads the regional branch of the Turkish environmental group Doga Dernegi.
 “It was an incredibly bad scene.
 It’s not something I can erase from my life.
 I hope I do not come across such a scene again.”